carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ## Import Vector Datasets

+First, let's import the `geopandas` package.

 ~~~
 import geopandas as gpd
 ~~~
 {: .language-python}

-First let us download and read the crop field dataset, with the following:
+ We are going to use `geopandas` to load the crop field vector data we downloaded at: `data/brpgewaspercelen_definitief_2020.gpkg`.

 ~~~
 # Load all crop field boundaries (brpgewaspercelen)